Kira714/RAG-Ingestion-Flow-Using-Pymilvus-Temporal/README.md

 ```

 This will:
-- Download a sample PDF
+- Download a sample file
 - Parse it into chunks
 - Generate embeddings via Cohere
 - Insert the embeddings into Milvus